tackc/ctack-portfolio-site/README.md

 # Chris Tack - Full Stack Developer

 Thanks for taking the time to check out my web design portfolio!
-If you'd like to see some of my photo work, please check out http://tackphoto.com
+If you'd like to see some of my photo work, please check out http://tackphoto.com.
+I also have a website for the Tiny House my wife and I built in 2011 http://www.thetinytackhouse.com

 ### Technologies Used
 * React